 - Wash hands.
-And you?

-In this remarkable Twitter thread, Dana announced: “I’ve been personally watching the information about #COVID19 for over a month and a half, and expecting it to come to my doorstep.
+In this remarkable Twitter thread, Lewis announced: “I’ve been personally watching the information about #COVID19 for over a month and a half, and expecting it to come to my doorstep.
 It’s now here, as predicted, so I wanted to share some of what I’m personally able to choose to do & why, with regards to individual protection.”

 As a result, aside from taking general health precautions, Scott put himself into “self-isolation” at home for a time.

-They are working to generate a DIY tool for self-reporting of health factors related to virus monitoring.
+They’re working to generate a DIY tool for self-reporting of health factors related to virus monitoring.

 It will allow anyone to easily and privately track who they’ve been in contact with, and anonymously share reports and updates on their own symptoms and likely contagiousness — whether that be a cold, flu, COVID-19, or any other contagious disease.